Kyreria/Thema_09_Machine_learning/README.md

 As such, the experiment will recreate the experiment/project that was done with this dataset.
 Which is to calculate how many antigen binding sites are on COVID-19 peptide/protein sequences, based on the peptide/protein characteristics.

+As such the following research question has been formulated:

+Is it possible to predict if an amino-acid peptide promotes antibody-inducing activites, based on the peptide/protein structure and properties?
+And is it possible to try to expand or improve on the experiment and predictions that have been done previously on the same dataset regarding COVID-19?

 The paper for this experiment can be read on the following link: https://www.biorxiv.org/content/10.1101/2020.07.27.224121v1